CygnusXGithub/CharacterGen/README.md

 #### Generation Order
 - Set the order by numbering fields (1-6)
 - Only reference tags from fields that come earlier in the generation order
-- Fields without base prompts are skipped during generation
+- Fields without an order number are skipped during generation

 ### Generation Tab

 #### Character Management
 - Load/save characters using the top controls
-- Character files are stored in the `characters` folder
+- Character files are stored in the `data/characters` folder
 - Save completed characters using the "Save Character" button
+- To save as PNG make sure to load a picture first, otherwise a default is used

 #### Field Generation
 - **Name Field**: Toggle between direct input and generated name